-- When a commercial loan portfolio is 90 schedule days or more past due. - When a mortgage and housing loan portfolio is overdue for more than three months, in the case of ROA credits, if they are three to six months overdue, if any of the payments made during said period do not represent at least 5% of the agreed amortization, and for ROA credits when they are more than 6 months overdue.
+- When a commercial loan portfolio is 90 schedule days or more past due. - When a mortgage and housing loan portfolio is overdue for more than three months, in the case of OAR credits, if they are three to six months overdue, if any of the payments made during such period does not represent at least 5% of the agreed amortization, and for OAR credits when they are more than 6 months overdue.